 Arvind Thomas: Middle English and Early Modern Literature, particularly texts that engage discourses in Latin such as canon law.

 Robert N. Watson: Shakespeare; Renaissance drama; Metaphysical poetry.

 Jean-Claude Carron: Humanism; French Renaissance; poetry, literature, and philosophy; history of food.

 Zrinka Stahuljak: Old and Middle French literature, historiography, and culture; Anglo-Norman literature; travel literature and literature of Outremer; medieval and early modern Mediterranean; medievalism; history of sexuality; translation studies; also Comparative Literature.

 Norman J.W.
 Thrower (Emeritus): Geographical discovery and exploration; history of cartography.

-Marianna D. Birnbaum (Emerita): Hungarian literature; Renaissance culture of Central Europe; Jews in Renaissance Europe.
+Marianna D. Birnbaum (Research Professor): Hungarian literature; Renaissance culture of Central Europe; Jews in Renaissance Europe.

 James A. Schultz: Middle High German literature; history of sexuality; history of childhood; gender.

 Christopher M. Stevens: Germanic linguistics and philology; historical linguistics; dialectology.